iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A lineage view should show how these records connect across design, release, and production.

-For example, in an invoice-processing system, the lineage could be shown like this:

-`prompt version + model configuration + execution flow definition + evaluation results -> release candidate -> deployment to production -> runtime events -> incident`
+For example, in an invoice-processing system, a release candidate should link to the exact prompt version, model configuration, execution flow definition, dataset version, evaluation results, policy-check results, and approval records used to justify that release.

-This is important because the platform should make it possible to trace a production issue back to the exact prompt version, model configuration, execution flow, test results, approvals, and release decision that led to it.
+Once that release candidate is deployed to production, the deployment record should link back to that exact release candidate.
+Runtime events observed in production should then link back to the deployment and the release candidate associated with it.
+If a production problem occurs, the incident record should link back to the affected deployment and release candidate so the team can trace the issue to the exact prompt version, model configuration, execution flow definition, dataset version, test results, policy checks, approvals, and release decision that led to it.

 ### 2. Evaluation and certification